dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## 🎬 Conclusion

 Wish I knew about Strokes Gained back when I was a caddy!
 Hope to do more golf projects in the future.
-Thanks for reading big dog.
+Thanks for reading, big dog

 <p align="center">
 <img width="300" src="https://github.com/dec1costello/TOUR-Championship-Strokes-Gained-Analysis/assets/79241861/face184d-8ef1-4afb-a670-bfcfd62edae9"/>